Couchsurfing in Islamic Borneo and Why it was Awesome

 I was back on my own, traveling solo through one of the less traversed areas of Indonesia.
 This was no Bali.
 Seriously, I would eventually go almost 10 days without seeing another Western traveler.
 So at the time, it only made sense to try Couchsurfing again.
 It’s hands down one of the most authentic ways to visit a country, through the eyes of a true local.
 Not only that but I could use some company.
 So I disembarked from my twelve hour ferry ride across the Makassar Strait and asked a stranger if I could use his phone.
 Ten minutes later, I was jumping in a car with my host, Emen, and his family, complete strangers who would find the time to alter my world view.

 Have you ever received such enormous hospitality that it almost makes you feel uncomfortable?
 That’s the level I’m talking about.
-I was given my own room and bathroom, feed all freshly prepared meals, taken to a wedding and personally chauffeured around to all the city sites (including a totally private peek into the world class orangutan rehabilitation facility).
+I was given my own room and bathroom, fed all freshly prepared meals, taken to a wedding and personally chauffeured around to all the city sites (including a totally private peek into the world class orangutan rehabilitation facility).
 They even did my laundry.
 Hospitality just came naturally to them.

 But I wasn’t the only one on the receiving end of the family’s love.
 They also ran their own orphanage and it appeared that each member of the household helped out and did their part.
 I decided it would be the best place to part with my soccer ball, so Emen set up a little pickup game in the orphanage yard, which, predictably, was a big success.
 They particularly loved my “Defense!
 Defense!” chant although I’m pretty sure they have no idea what it actually meant.